-Because The Madisonian is a majority senior proposal and current assessments of a severe health crisis are more likely for individuals aged 60 and older, it would be a major priority of ownership and management, for the safety of our residents, to both engage them and communicate with them and other stakeholders in ways that ensure greater safety for all should the COVID-19 pandemic continue for an extended period of time (we expect to finish construction June 2022).
-We would carefully strategize communication so that all current recommendations, both locally and via CDC guidelines, would be adhered to strictly to minimize the spread of COVID-19 and maximize the health of our apartment community.
-Developed COVID-19 policies through written communication would be delivered to the residents and posted in the common areas to remind residents of the current expected behaviors to increase the safety for all.
-Social programming would be paused until circumstances warranted a change.
-Community meetings would be conducted online along with an assessment of households that are not able to join online.
-Use of community spaces would be limited to small groups and social distancing would be required if deemed that it can be done safely.
-Managers would conduct more frequent checks on residents to assess their well-being and to help them feel safe in their apartment homes.
-More extreme measures might require that external visits from family members, friends, outside supportive-service providers, and other necessary contractors be eliminated for extended periods.
-Common good, common sense, and constant highly-visual reminders throughout the common areas would all be stressed continually to increase and ensure the safety, health, and well-being for residents of The Madisonian.
-Management communication on all of these issues - in clear, concise, and repetitive ways - would also be mandatory.
+Because Avenue Square Senior Apartments is a 55+ senior proposal and current assessments of a severe health crisis are more likely for individuals 60 and older it would be a major priority of ownership and management, for the safety of our residents, to both engage them and communicate with them and other stakeholders in ways that ensure greater safety for all should the COVID-19 pandemic continue for an extended period of time (We expect to finish construction June 2023).
+Strategized communication so that all current recommendations both locally and via CDC guidelines would be strictly adhered to that would minimize the spread of COVID-19 and maximize the health of our apartment community.
+Developed COVID-19 pollcies through written communication would be delivered to the residents and posted in the common areas to remind residents of the current expected behaviors to increase the safety for all.
+Social programming would be paused until circumstances warrant a change.
+Community meetings would be conducted online along with an assessment of households that are not able to join online using community spaces with attendance in small groups with social distancing required if deemed that it can be done safely.
+Managers would conduct more frequent checks on the residents to see how they are doing during this time and to make them feel safe in their apartment home.
+Should extreme measures be the requirement of the day, external visits from family members, friends, outside supportive service providers and other necessary contractors may be required to be eliminated for extended periods.
+Common good, common sense, constant highly visual reminders throughout the common areas would all be stressed continually again to increase and ensure the safety, health and well-being for the residents of Avenue Square Senior Apartments.
+Management agent communication on all of these issues in clear concise repetitive ways will also be mandatory.